-The Premier League has witnessed some truly fine footballing sides throughout its existence but arguments persist over the division’s greatest ever team.
+The Premier League has witnessed some truly fine footballing sides throughout its existence and the modern Liverpool and Manchester City teams have both enjoyed great success, but arguments persist over the division’s greatest ever team.

 Some use retaining titles as the yardstick, whilst others prefer win records and points totals.
 Whilst some say that a record points total suggests an uncompetitive league, others will argue that it is the sign a truly great team.

-Here are the five teams with the highest points totals in Premier League history…
+Here are the six teams with the highest points totals in Premier League history…

 Chelsea appointed Antonio Conte as manager in the summer of 2016, after the club had just finished the previous season 10th (10th!?) in the Premier League.